NickColley/design-of-forms/src/transit-and-mailing-documents/envelopes-wrappers-and-labels/index.md

 43 X 83 7-30
 72 X3r 7-31
 32X4 7-38 For use with C7 envelopes
-* These larger sizes may be used as wrappers for circulars and correspondence of a non- permanent character without the use of envelopes.
+* These larger sizes may be used as wrappers for circulars and correspondence of a nonpermanent character without the use of envelopes.
 It may sometimes be necessary to consider certain features of mail handling
 equipment:
 (1) ENVELOPE OPENING MACHINES: the size of the document and envelope